-As part of the humanitarian policy and communications teams, Jenny helps to organize a programme of events that aims to stimulate discussion amongst government, academia, think tanks and humanitarian organizations and contribute to the humanitarian policy debate in the UK.
-She is also responsible for maintaining the web presence of the ICRC mission in the UK and Ireland.
+Jenny works to organize a programme of events that aims to stimulate discussion amongst government, academia, think tanks and humanitarian organizations and contribute to the humanitarian policy debate in the UK.
+She is also responsible for the digital presence of the ICRC mission in the UK and Ireland.

 Jenny joined the ICRC from a London technology start up, and has a background in digital communications.
-She studied modern languages and literature at the University of St Andrews and has a Masters from the Department of War Studies at King's College London in which she achieved a distinction.
+She studied modern languages and literature at the University of St Andrews and in 2012 completed a Masters in the Department of War Studies at King's College London, in which she achieved a distinction.
 She previously interned with the Democratic Party in California.
 She speaks Spanish and Russian, and is also learning French.

 Phone +44 (207) 877 7164